edge-trial/Support/ReadMe_v1.md

 ### 3.1 Data Explorer Catalog

-As illustrated in the diagram above, this menu is available on the top-left corner of the UI.
+As illustrated in the diagram above, this tab is available on the top-left corner of the UI.

-As soon as you click on *Data Explorer Catalog* tab, it will open an interface below containing two columns - catalog categories arranged in vertical, and a grid containing dataset and Notebook tiles.
+As soon as you click on *Data Explorer Catalog*, it will open an interface below containing two columns - catalog categories arranged in vertical, and a grid containing dataset and Notebook tiles.

 #### 3.1.1 Catalog Categories